monk-io/docs/docs/basics/monk-in-10.md

     ⠏ Creating a new instance(s) on gcp...

 **`Tag` is important** – replace `<your-cluster-tag>` with a name of your choice and write it down.
-**Monk requires all machines in the cluster to be tagged with at least one tag.** We will be referring to the new machines by their tag shortly.
+**MonkOS requires all machines in the cluster to be tagged with at least one tag.** We will be referring to the new machines by their tag shortly.

 :::caution warning